 Sales email subject lines should mention some benefit or offer — and ideally the word “you.”
 This subject line simply lists products in a completely impersonal way.
 Not horrific, but not great.

-Now all those products are valid services in 2016 — smartly, no social media — but I immediately questioned Digital Agency’s competence at any of these.
+Now all those products are valid services today — smartly, no social media — but I immediately questioned Digital Agency’s competence at any of these.
 Why aren’t they using influencers or premium ads, instead of spam, to reach me?

 “We wanted to follow up regarding the email we sent over last week that referenced our desire to help your company:”

 Who speaks like this?
-Imagine if I walked up to a near stranger and said, “I’d like to reference my desire to help you…” They’d probably taser me.
+Imagine if I approached a stranger and said, “I’d like to reference my desire to help you…” They’d probably taser me.
 Now, it’s not the worst sentence I’ve ever read, but it’s another sign that these guys aren’t marketing pros.

 Also, the lack of salutation or personalization practically shouts “GENERIC FORM EMAIL!”
 That’s lazy direct marketing.
 A good digital marketing rep would research the sales prospect and use their full name and company name.
 Today’s email services make personalization easy, so there’s no excuse.

-And note that this is the second email they’ve sent me.
+And note that this is the second email they sent me.
 Apparently, they took my non-existent reply to their first email to mean “send me more!”
-Follow-up emails in response to silence are becoming a common practice — I presume they must generate results, or marketers wouldn’t send them.
+Follow-up emails in response to silence are increasingly common — I presume they must generate results, or marketers wouldn’t send them.
 But that crosses the line from direct marketing to spam, while transforming the sender from someone you don’t care about to someone you want to ridicule in a blog.

 “• Increase awareness of your products/services